eclipse-tractusx/traceability-foss/docs/arc42.md

 ### Overview

-When a user requests stored assets, TraceX-FOSS checks if the user has an adequate role ('ROLE_ADMIN', 'ROLE_SUPERVISOR', 'ROLE_USER').
+When a user requests stored assets, Trace-X checks if the user has an adequate role ('ROLE_ADMIN', 'ROLE_SUPERVISOR', 'ROLE_USER').
 If yes, then the endpoint returns a pageable result of assets.

 The returned pageable result can be empty if no suitable asset has been found.

-## Scenario 2: Return specific Assets
+## Scenario 2: Return specific assets

 This section describes what happens when user searches for a specific asset.
 This example shows the request of one as built asset.